Hot Springs South Dakota: Complete Guide

 So how does Evans Plunge work?
 The biggest and warmest (87 degrees) spring in all of Hot Springs flows up through the gravel bottom of the pool.
 It completely refills the water in the oversized pool seven times a day.
 The overflow drops into the Fall River.

 The Plunge is like a YMCA with some quirks.
-There is a decent gym for workouts, a series of saunas, hot tubs, and steam rooms, a gift shop, and a snack bar.
+Here you will find a decent gym for workouts, a series of saunas and steam rooms, a gift shop, and a snack bar.

 7. Sage Meadow Ranch

-Sage Meadow Ranch is beautiful and decorated with lots of fun horse garb.
+Sage Meadow Ranch is beautiful and decorated with fun horse garb.
 The drive is a little off the beaten path, but rest assured there’s a ranch back there on those dirt roads.

 She took tremendous care of our daughter and the price was very fair.
 We would strongly recommend Sage Meadow Ranch.